davemaps/icds-scenario/README.md

 Pop-up with same chart(s) as above
 Geocoder search to zoom to location

+This could be useful for entering an individual’s location and quickly finding statistics from the nearest cluster.
+But of course just as land does not vote (a common problem with election maps), land does not catch disease, so this method is not the best for communicating information about the population.

-### Gridded pop. data coded by voronoi cluster
+#### Gridded pop. data coded by voronoi cluster

-TK - more info needed here
+Using gridded population data, we can more accurately represent where people exist with/without seroprevalence.
+This is likely the best visualization when communicating to the public.

-## Targeting vaccination campaigns
+### Targeting vaccination campaigns

 Assume that age does not affect susceptibility differently by location

-### Choropleth by political boundaries
+#### Choropleth by political boundaries

 Calculate cluster data stats by population within political boundaries Slider to filter by age
 Pop-up with same chart(s) as above
 Geocoder search to zoom to location

-# Tools Used
+## Tools Used

 All open source, cross-platform tools